Cronos 2025 Whitepaper

 Risk statements

-Purchasing Cronos-supported tokens or interacting with Cronos-supported applications or protocols involves substantial risk and may lead to a loss of a substantial or entire amount of the money involved.
-Prior to purchasing Cronos-supported tokens or interacting with Cronos-supported applications or protocols, you should carefully assess and take into account the risks, including those listed in any other documentation.
-A purchaser should not purchase Cronos-supported tokens for speculative or investment purposes.
-Purchasers should only purchase Cronos-supported tokens if they fully understand the nature of the Cronos-supported tokens and accept the risks inherent to such tokens, their relevant applications and protocols, and the Cronos network itself.
+Participating in cryptocurrency markets including purchasing digital tokens or interacting with Cronos Labs supported applications or protocols involves substantial risk.
+These may include, but are not limited to, market volatility, loss of principal, liquidity constraints, operational failures, and the potential for total loss of invested capital.
+The underlying technologies, such as blockchain protocols and smart contracts, are subject to ongoing development and may contain vulnerabilities and defects.
+Prior to purchasing and/or interacting with digital tokens and/or Cronos Labs supported applications and protocols, users and investors should carefully assess their risk tolerance and seek independent advice before engaging in any cryptocurrency-related activities.
+A user should not purchase any digital tokens for speculative or investment purposes.
+Users should only purchase digital tokens if they fully understand the nature of the tokens and accept the risks inherent to such tokens, their relevant applications and protocols, including the Cronos network itself.

 Cryptographic

-tokens may be subject to expropriation and/or theft; hackers or other malicious groups or organizations may attempt to interfere with the Cronos network or relevant applications or protocols in various ways, including malware attacks, denial of service attacks, consensus-based attacks, Sybil attacks, smurfing, and spoofing which may result in the loss of your cryptographic tokens or the loss of your ability to access or control your cryptographic tokens.
-In such event, there may be no remedy, and holders of cryptographic tokens are not guaranteed any remedy, refund, or compensation.
+Digital assets and tokens rely on cryptographic protocols and smart contract code.
+These systems may be subject to expropriation and/or theft, malicious attacks, including but not limited to, hacking, exploitation of software bugs, protocol failures, or other forms of unauthorised access that attempt to interfere with the Cronos network or relevant applications or protocols in various ways, including malware attacks, denial of service attacks, consensus-based attacks, Sybil attacks, smurfing, and spoofing.
+While security audits and risk mitigation measures may be implemented, no system can be considered entirely secure or immune to compromise.
+Losses, including your ability to access or control your cryptographic tokens, resulting from such events may be irreversible and are not guaranteed by any party; there may be no remedy, and holders of cryptographic tokens are not guaranteed any remedy, refund, or compensation.

 Professional advice